Windmill, Windmill Farm, Landewednack, Cornwall

 • Scaffolding for Historic Buildings.
 Bridget Drake-Wilkes explores Historic England's 'Scaffolding and Temporary Works Guidelines for Best Practice' guidance document.
 Recorded in September 2025.

-Historic Environment Management Webinars (Formerly HELM)
+Historic Environment Management (HEM) Webinars

 • Heritage Works for Housing (18 September 2024).
-Hear from the expert authors of Historic England’s new guidance highlighting how historic buildings can be reused, repurposed and refurbished to provide residential development.
-As well as setting out a clear process how this can be achieved this advice also includes multiple development case studies of varying size.
+Hear from the expert authors of Historic England’s new guidance, highlighting how historic buildings can be reused, repurposed and refurbished to provide residential development.
+As well as setting out a clear process how this can be achieved, this advice also includes multiple development case studies of varying size.